Intelligence Dashboards

 ## Organize and share

-You can resize and reorder widgets, add **Section** widgets to group areas, and use the **Themes** panel for chart and
+You can resize and reorder widgets, add **Section** widgets to group areas, and use the

-validation colors.
-Dashboards are shared at the workspace level; roles control who can view or edit.
-Duplicate a
+workspace scope).
+Dashboards are shared at the workspace level; roles control who can view

-dashboard to use it as a template.
-For layout steps, themes, sharing, and FAQs, see
+or edit.
+Duplicate a dashboard to use it as a template.
+For layout and themes, see

 For step-by-step guides (quantity takeoff, portfolio analysis, finding a family), see